 A few days ago, my friend came to see me and asked about her dog’s strange behavior.
 Recently, her dog seems to follow her everywhere, but not her husband.
-If you have the same problem, here’s the answer to the question,
+If you have the same problem, here’s the short answer to the question:

 Your dog follows you but not your husband for several reasons, including imprinting behavior, having a stronger bond with you, seeing you as their one person, perceiving you as their pack leader, learned behavior, your husband’s hostile behavior, your husband’s smell, and viewing your husband as a stranger.

 Let’s look at each reason in detail and see what can be done to improve your dog’s relationship with your husband.

 Sometimes, dogs can be so attached to their human companion that they freak out if their owners are gone.
 This behavior is what is called “imprinting.”